prathvi2002/HeuristicSQLi/README.md

                 - Check Response Body: Sometimes response code might be still 200, but the response body contains DB errors.
 It its the case, flagged as potential SQLi.
                 - Compares against the baseline body to filter out SQL errors already present (avoiding false positives).

-## Some points to keep in mind or might come handy while using VBust
+## Some points to keep in mind or might come handy while using HeuristicSQLi
 - When the mutated URL uses a value `aprefix123asuffix` for a parameter, it means the original URL provided had the parameter name present but no assigned value.

 ### Compilation